-Our Counselors are available statewide to represent you in filing an appeal on your current rating decision.
-These services are free of charge and our counselors are all Veterans who have chosen to serve their fellow Veterans and Veteran families.
-All our counselors are well versed on communicating your unique situation to the VA efficiently and effectively.
+Our Benefits Advisors are available statewide to represent you in filing an appeal on your current rating decision.
+These services are free of charge and our Benefits Advisors are all Veterans who have chosen to serve their fellow Veterans and Veteran families.
+All our Benefits Advisors are well versed on communicating your unique situation to the VA efficiently and effectively.
 Let us do what we do best.
 Serve you.

 Veterans and other claimants for VA benefits have the right to appeal decisions made by a VA regional office, medical center, or National Cemetery Administration (NCA) office.
 Typical issues appealed are disability compensation, pension, education benefits, recovery of overpayments, reimbursement for unauthorized medical services, and denial of burial and memorial benefits.